The Change Order, Construction, and Your Business

-In this comprehensive guide, we will explore the business importance of change orders and the challenges they present.
-You’ll get practical tips for managing change orders effectively.
-We’ll also look at when and why to use them, and how to go through the process with your customer.
+In this entry, we explore why change orders are so important and some of the challenges they present.
+You’ll get tips to improve change order management; we’ll also discuss when and why to use them and how to go through the process with multiple stakeholders.

 What is a Change Order?

-A change order is a document used to record an amendment to your original construction contract.
-Change orders in construction create a record of additional services being provided to the customer, along with costing for those services.
-Subcontractors who don’t use change orders may forget to bill additional costs, or forget to complete the changes altogether.
+A change order is a document used to record an amendment or update to the construction contract.
+Change orders in construction record additional services provided to the customer and their extra cost.
+Subcontractors who don’t use change orders may forget to bill for the additional updates or, worse, fail to execute the changes altogether.

 What makes a good change order?